-In FY2019, non-executive directors (including independent directors) met amongst themselves quarterly and on an ad hoc basis.
+In FY2020, non-executive directors (including independent directors) met among themselves during the periodic meetings in the absence of management.
 Following those meetings, they provided feedback to the management team to approve and/or review specific issues or matters relating to the Group.
 The Company also benefited from the management's ready access to the non-executive directors for guidance and exchange of views both within and outside the formal meetings of the Board and the Board Committees.